mohammaddaoudfarooqi/langchain-mongodb-agent-log/README.md

 - `langchain >= 0.3.27`, `langchain-core >= 0.3`, `langgraph >= 0.3`,
   `langchain-mongodb >= 0.11`, `pymongo >= 4.6`.
-- MongoDB Atlas with Search + Vector Search indexes (the search features are now generally available on community editions where Search is enabled; storage works on any MongoDB).
+- MongoDB Atlas with Search + Vector Search indexes (the search features are generally available on community editions where Search is enabled; storage works on any MongoDB).
 - Voyage extra (`[voyage]`) optional.

 ## License